Updated May 24, 2016

 Iowa has an unlimited homestead exemption: Filers may exempt all equity in their home, as long as it doesn’t exceed half an acre of property in a city or town or 40 acres elsewhere.
 Iowa also allows debtors to exempt up to $7,000 equity in a vehicle, as well as $2,000 worth of jewelry.
 Here is a detailed list of Iowa property exemptions.

 When you file for bankruptcy, you must compare your income to the median income for a household of your size in Iowa.
 If your income is less than the median, you will be eligible to file for Chapter 7 and, if you choose to file for Chapter 13, you can use a three-year repayment plan (rather than five years).

-Currently, the median income for a one-person Iowa household is just over $40,500; these figures change periodically.
+Currently, the median income for a one-person Iowa household is about $46,000; these figures change periodically.
 You can find the most recent amounts on the website of the U.S. Trustee at www.justice.gov/ust.
-Click on “Bankruptcy Reform,” and then “Means Testing Information.”
-Or go directly to the Census Bureau table here.
+Click on “Means Testing Information.”

 After you file for bankruptcy but before you receive your discharge, you must take a debtor education course.
 Like the mandatory credit counseling you must take before filing your forms, you must receive debtor education from an agency approved by the U.S. Trustee’s Office.
 Here are the Iowa agencies that are currently approved to provide this counseling.